What is MRO Aviation? A Practical Explainer

 Operators can visualize the status of every aircraft in the fleet, with smart alerts that highlight maintenance issues before they escalate.

-✅ Automated Scheduling & Preventive Maintenance
+✅ Automate Scheduling and Maintenance

 SOMA lets you automate maintenance planning based on flight hours, calendar days, or cycles—ensuring timely compliance without manual tracking.